FOOD AND Dining

 Dining and Gourmet Food

 Award-winning breakfasts, a pint in a pub, lunch in a club, dinner over a glass of fine regional wine.
 There’s food for every mood in Albury Wodonga, from a picnic by the river to evening fine dining.

 Your delicious directions to Albury Wodonga’s ‘eat streets’

 Our ‘eat streets’ have it all... fine dining, historic pubs, busy clubs, stylish cafés and venues which feature a superb range of wine from the surrounding regions.

-One of the grandest buildings in Albury is Adamshurst, built as a private residence in 1891 and now an elegant restaurant which also serves lunch in the beautiful heritage-listed garden.
 The Border Wine Room in Albury is known for its sophisticated food and wine, with an extensive range of regional wines.
 Elgin’s in Wodonga has two excellent dining options: the elegant Steak Pit Restaurant and the very family-friendly Elgin’s Bistro.

 We’re also known for our busy, friendly and great value clubs: The Commercial Club in Albury has spacious lounges and four dining outlets including a courtyard, plus accommodation in its golf resort; the SS&A Club in Albury has three bars, bistro, café and courtyard; its sister club in Wodonga has a similar choice of venues plus golf packages.

 Albury Wodonga have a huge number of cafés, including the Green Zebra Fresh Pasta Café in Albury which The Age Good Food Guide said served the ‘best breakfast in town’.
 La Maison Café has an idyllic location on the banks of the Murray River in Wodonga and specialises in Middle Eastern and Mediterranean mezze platters.